 Newbie runners often ask, “What’s the best running shoe money can buy?”
 The answer, unfortunately, is “All of them.”
 But that doesn’t mean every shoe is the best shoe for you or that every shoe is right for every workout.

-“If you’re buying your first pair of running shoes, head to your local running store and have an honest conversation with the salesperson about your goals and your limitations,” advises Melanie Kann, a New York City–based running coach and self-professed sneaker addict (her closet currently holds about 30 pairs).
-“When you start trying them on,” she adds, “ignore the price tag and the color.
+“If you’re buying your first pair of running shoes, head to your local running store and have an honest conversation with the salesperson about your goals and your limitations,” says Melanie Kann, a New York City–based running coach and self-professed sneaker addict.
+“When you start trying them on, ignore the price tag (if you can) and the color.
 Choose the pair that you’re least aware of when you’re running—so you’ll be free to focus on your workout.”

-Whether you’re a beginner or a seasoned marathoner, your shoes fall into one of two categories: stability or neutral.
+Whether you’re a beginner or a seasoned marathoner, your shoes fall into one of several categories.
+Let’s start with neutral vs. stability.
 The difference has to do with the way your feet move when they hit the ground, and a knowledgeable salesperson can analyze your gait to determine which category best suits you.

 Stability Shoes